hipe/tmx/script-lib-doc/README.md

 ### our :[#608.6] "holy 6" internal API for CLI components

-(At #history-A.3 we susetted the description of this API.
-At #history-A.2 we susetted the use of the API itself.
+(At #history-A.3 we sunsetted the description of this API.
+At #history-A.2 we sunsetted the use of the API itself.
 At #history-A.1 we sunsetted [#608.5] the related API that preceded this one.)